Fuczek/addition-trainer/README.md

-A vibe-coded app for learning written addition.
+A vibe-coded app for learning written addition, subtraction, multiplication and division.